userdyk-github/userdyk-github.github.io/_posts/MATH01/2019-08-13-MATH01-Basic-concepts.md

 ```
 <br><br>

-### a set of vectors that span the null space of a Matrix
+### A set of vectors that span the null space of a Matrix

 <span class='frame2 jb-small'>INPUT</span>
 ```python